python/devguide/faq.rst

 Windows
 '''''''''''''''''''

-You have several options on Windows.
-One is to `download Subversion`_ itself which will give you a command-line version.
-Another option is to `download TortoiseSVN`_ which integrates with Windows Explorer.

 If you have checkin rights, you will also need an SSH client.
 `Download PuTTY and friends`_ (PuTTYgen, Pageant, and Plink) for this.
 All